 3. Results and discussion

-The removal of the graphite sacrificial layer directly affects the resonance frequency and quality factor of the cantilever, making these parameters valuable indicators of the graphite removal process.
+The removal of the ion implanted induced damaged layer directly affects the resonance frequency and quality factor of the cantilever, making these parameters valuable indicators of the quality of the cantileverss.
 As shown in Figure 2a, high‑temperature oxygen annealing causes the resonance peak to shift toward lower frequencies and the full width at half maximum (FWHM) to narrow.
-At 700°C, graphite removal is relatively slow: after two consecutive 5 h treatments, the resonance frequency of a 90 µm‑long cantilever decreases from 455.188 kHz to 440.134 kHz, while the Q‑factor remains essentially unchanged.
-By contrast, at 750°C the etch rate increases dramatically—after a single 5 h treatment the frequency falls to 390.434 kHz and the Q‑factor rises to 1.84×10⁵ (Figure 2b).
-The resonance frequencies of cantilevers with different lengths after various oxygen etching treatments align with the predictions of Euler-Bernoulli beam theory (Figure 2c)[26, 27].
-Consistent trends are observed across cantilevers of varying lengths, with both resonance frequency and quality factor systematically changing with temperature and processing duration (Figures 2c, 2d).
-In all cases, the Q factor of cantilevers of all lengths has been increased from 104 to 105, indicating a marked reduction in total energy dissipation [28, 29].
-These results confirm that high‑temperature oxygen etching provides a reliable, reproducible means of selectively removing the supporting graphite layer and fully decoupling the cantilever from its substrate.
+At 700°C, the etching rate is relatively slow: after two consecutive 5 h treatments, the resonance frequency of a 90 µm‑long cantilever decreases from 455.188 kHz to 440.134 kHz, while the Q‑factor remains essentially unchanged.
+By contrast, at 750°C the etch rate increases dramatically.After 5 h treatment, the frequency falls to 390.434 kHz and the Q‑factor rises to 1.84×10⁵ (Figure 2b).
+The resonance frequencies of cantilevers with different lengths even after various oxygen etching treatments align with the predictions of Euler-Bernoulli beam theory (Figure 2c)[26, 27].
+Consistent trends are observed across cantilevers of varying lengths, with both resonance frequency and Q factor systematically changing with temperature and processing duration (Figures 2c, 2d).
+In all cases, the Q factor of cantilevers of all lengths has been increased from 104 to 105, indicating a marked reduction in total energy dissipation and the removal of the substrate layer damaged by ion implantation in the cantilevers [28, 29].